 This section explains how to draw a sample of women.
-This task will need to be carried out by a member of staff at your NHS Trust.
+This task will need to be carried out by a member of staff at your trust.
 The sample will normally be drawn from the Patient Administration System (PAS).
 Depending on your trust's hospital information systems, it may be that sample information will need to be linked between the Patient Administration System (PAS) and the clinical maternity databases.
 In addition, maternal records will need to be linked to infants' records to apply some of the exclusion criteria, in which case support from an IT specialist may be required.
-The sample list will also need to be checked to make sure that the necessary exclusions have been applied and the list will also have to be checked by the Demographic Batch Service (DBS) to identify deceased women and infants.
+The sample list will also need to be checked to make sure that the necessary exclusions have been applied, and will also need to be checked by the Demographic Batch Service (DBS) to identify deceased women and infants.